Mountain Biking at Maine Huts & Trails

 Guided Bike Trips

 There are endless biking loops to enjoy throughout the area, so to fully optimize your time here, we recommend trying a guided bike trip.
 An experienced local guide will help you find the perfect trails for your ability, and you’ll spend your time focused on the ride and not worrying about trail signs.
+While there are no guided bike trips scheduled, we're happy to match you with a guide for a custom trip.

 Unless posted otherwise, trails are open for riding from May to late October.
 Fat tire bikes are allowed year-round, but please help us maintain trail integrity by staying away from wet areas in the spring.